 However, Conn won’t let this one go without a fight.
 So there are also a whole bunch of up sides.
 Excellent casting choices?
 Check.
 Romantic chemistry?
 Check.
 Sexy love scenes?
 In spades.
 Good mother/son drama?
 Check.
 And in the end – the biggest yardstick of all – do we give a crap?
-Sometimes yes, sometimes really no.
+Most of the time, yeah.

 Elena Undone ... well...undoes itself through pure melodrama.
 Elena (Necar Zadegan) is a preacher’s wife in a small town who can’t figure out why she’s unhappy.
 Peyton (Traci Dinwiddie) is an unlucky in love lesbian, distraught over the recent death of her mother.
 The two meet by chance (but, according to the film, there are no accidents, only fate), and for Peyton the attraction is instant.

 Elena takes a bit more time to come around, but her process of doing that is where the film’s dramatic tension lies.
 The sexual tension builds, and builds, and builds, until it all comes tumbling out in what was a freaking glorious first kiss sequence actually.
 However, once the passion subsides, where does that leave Elena?